About

 The landscape of IT has become too wide for anyone to cover multiple areas authoritatively and stay up to date over time.
 The topics discussed here are fundamental — everyone dealing with computers should be familiar with them.

-The key to understanding complex topics is in completely and thoroughly understanding the basics.
+The key to understanding complex topics is in thoroughly understanding the basics.

 This site is provided to inspire you to seek truth, depth, fun, and personal mastery in IT or any other field of your choosing.